 Shirts Solid royal blue polo, white polo knit shirt or white oxford shirt with a collar and approved school logo or Sci High Spirit shirt with school logo.
 Seniors may wear the school-approved senior T-shirt or sweatshirt from their current year as part of their daily uniform.
-ID's IDs are part of each student's school uniform and must be worn at all times.
+Masks Masks shall be worn in the school building at all times No bandana print masks are allowed.
+Masks should cover the nose and mouth; fitting appropriately over the nose to under the chin Students who remove or refuse to wear a mask, the parent will be contacted to pick up the student from the school ID's IDs are part of each student's school uniform and must be worn at all times.
 School IDs must be worn at all times.
 Replacement IDs are \$5.
 Pants Correctly sized khaki, non cargo style pants OR school approved plaid pants.
 Skirts, shorts, cargo pants, leggings or jeggings are not allowed.
 Sagging is not allowed:Students must wear their pants correctly on their waists and not expose their undergarments.
 Belts Solid black, brown, or white belts may be worn with pants.
 Shoes Closed toe shoes of any color ,flat shoes, with backs (Sneakers or dress shoes that cover the foot) Shoes with spikes, boots (knee-high, calf or ankle), sandals, crocs slippers, slippers, athletic slippers or flip-flops) are not allowed.
-SLIPPERS and FLIP FLOPS are NOT ALLOWED Outerwear Students may wear solid blue (royal/navy), black or gray outerwear with or without the school logo.
-Jean jackets are not allowed Outerwear that is not one of the school colors listed above are not allowed.
+SLIPPERS and FLIP FLOPS are NOT ALLOWED Outerwear Students may wear blue (royal/navy), black, gray and white outerwear with or without the school logo.
+Outerwear that is not one of the school colors listed above are not allowed.
 Students are required to remove all non-Sci High jackets, sweaters and coats before entering the school building and place them in their lockers when entering the school building.
 If a student is wearing or carrying a non-Sci High jacket in the building at any time it will be confiscated and placed in the student services office.
 Blankets or Lab Coats are not allowed to be worn as outerwear.
 Undershirts Long-sleeved solid black, white, or gray undershirts may be worn under school uniform shirts.
 Headwear Bandanas, bandana headbands, head scarves, do-rags, shower caps, rollers, caps, satin caps, hats, and hoodies MAY NOT be worn indoors at any time.
 Religious head coverings and African Hair Wraps that are solid blue, solid white, solid black, or solid gray may be worn.
 Sci High headbands and headbands that do not resemble bandana designs may be worn.
 Accessories Accessories that are distracting to learning (as determined by the teacher or administrative staff) must be removed.
 Alcohol/Drug/Obscene Paraphernalia will be confiscated.
 Dress Down Must have school ID.
 No Holes in clothing, rips in jeans of any kind, or revealing clothing allowed.
 Students may not wear ripped jeans with tights under the jeans.
 No high heel shoes, cropped shirts, Drug/Alcohol paraphernalia or obscene graphics, words or pictures.

 Shirts that are not long enough to be tucked into the pants and that expose the mid-area are not allowed \$2 if student is dressed in dress down day designated theme; \$3 if student is not dressed down for designated theme.
 Slippers/slides are not allowed.
+Google Classroom Attire Appropriate Shirt or Outerwear No Hair Bonnets